 Where to stay in Kelowna

-Hotel Zed Kelowna – Funky rooms in great downtown location very close to Okanagan Lake.
+Hotel Zed Kelowna – Funky rooms in renovated motel, with an ideal downtown location close to Okanagan Lake.

 Located just across the lake from the Naramata Bench, the community of Summerland hosts a dozen individual wineries.